Funny Figurative Language Scentences Aboiut Alot of Junk Food

 but leaves cannot.

 We are giving the leaves the human characteristic of dancing to show the reader how they gracefully fell to the ground.
+The leaves fell off the tree and floated to the ground.

 Here is another example of personification: